divvit/html-data-to-pdf-utils/README.md

 	"js" : "Path to additional JavaScript file", "runnings" : "Path to runnings file.
-Check further below for explanation.", "paperSize" : "Two ways to do this, see below", "deleteOnAction" : true/false (Deletes the created temp file once you access it via toBuffer() or toFile()) }
+Check further below for explanation.", "paperSize" : "Two ways to do this, see below", "deleteOnAction" : "true/false (Deletes the created temp file once you access it via toBuffer() or toFile())" }
 ````